khalyanooo1/ReactJS-Application-with-Mock/README.md

 ReactJS Application with Mock API and Deployment

 Overview
 This is a ReactJS + TypeScript CRUD application that uses a mock API (JSONPlaceholder) to demonstrate CRUD operations (Create, Read, Update, Delete).
-The project is styled with Tailwind CSS and deployed using Vercel or Netlify.
+The project is styled with Tailwind CSS and deployed using Vercel.

 Features